ARKarim/ARKarim/README.md

 # Hi there, I'm Abu Rafi 👋
 ## About me:
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning about programing
 - 👯 I’m looking to collaborate as Data Analyst and Data Entry
-- 🤔 I’m looking for suggest for Data Entry and Data Analyst
+- 🤔 I’m looking suggest for Data Entry and Data Analyst
 - 💬 Ask me about anything
 - 📫 How to reach me: aburafi1617@gmail.com